insikk/Grad-CAM-tensorflow/README.md

 # Grad-CAM-tensorflow

 This is tensorflow version of demo for Grad-CAM.
-I used vgg16 for demo because this model is very popular CNN model.
+I used ResNet-v1-101, ResNet-v1-50, and vgg16 for demo because this models are very popular CNN model.
-However grad-cam can be used with any CNN model.
+However grad-cam can be used with any other CNN models.
 Just modify convolution layer in my demo code.

 ![Preview](https://github.com/insikk/Grad-CAM-tensorflow/blob/master/image_preview.png?raw=true)